guiguan/fall-back-video-chat/README.md

 ## Input Assumption
 * The session start time is the time user starts their fall-back video chat
 * The planned end time will be one hour after the session starts
-* Session ID, student ID and teacher ID are provided via URL params, and all other info should be provided in database or implicitly figured out by the interface
+* Session ID, student ID and teacher ID are provided via URL params, and all other info are provided in database or implicitly figured out by the interface
 * Image and video URLs are provided in database

-## System output
+## System Output
 * A web interface for student and teacher to continue their video chat session
+* A summary with some statistics for a session when it is completed

 # Features
 1. The fall-back video chat is implemented using WebRTC, which is a realtime P2P realtime video chat approach.
 2. <del>Database is implemented using PouchDB, where each client has a local in-browser copy that can sync automatically with the central database.
 This can potentially make the system more scalable and support a better offline experience.</del> Unfortunately, at the moment, `pouchdb-server` is buggy, where it cannot keep a stable live connection between database and clients (precisely, always got ETIMEOUT error), and therefore no server-push is possible.
-I am using a very naive polling approch to get newest updates from database.
+I am using a very naive polling approach to get newest updates from a single central database.
 3. Fluid and mobile friendly user interfaces.

 # Server Setup